Gang de Roubaix: Dissolution

-The end

 For several days, the gang had been under surveillance after the failed assault against the Brink's truck.
 The police officers succeeded in locating the gang's: the house of one of the members in Roubaix.

 The day following the failed attack of 28 March, the police decided to intervene.
 The RAID, a French anti-terrorist Special unit, surrounded and stormed the house.
 The four men who were inside fought back with assault rifles, screaming that they'd rather die than surrender.
 The RAID team fired back and launched smoke grenades.
 A grenade, launched by the group, injured another policeman and started a fire in the house.
 After several minutes of heavy gunfighting, the roof of the building, weakened by the fire, collapsed on the 3 remaining gang members.
-The toll of the assault was 4 dead and two police officers injured, including one seriously.
+The toll of the assault was four dead and two police officers injured, including one seriously.
 The others members of the gang, who were located in several other locations, managed to escape.
 All the police units were scrambled.
 Several hours later, Caze, who had managed to escape, was killed by Belgian police.